-- (1) This assessment relies on a limited ERCOT Load research sample to evaluate the TOU profiles developed by chunking.
-The goal is to compare two profiles, the existing TOU profile developed by the chunking method to: - (a) The corresponding non-chunked profile; and - (b) The profile for the same population of TOU Electric Service Identifiers (ESI IDs) developed from a Load research sample of that population. - (2) For purposes of this assessment, ERCOT may implement a limited Load research sample from each ERCOT TOUS and segment to be studied.
-The Sampling criteria for each Profile Type and schedule do not have to adhere to the Sampling guidelines established in Section 15.2.3, Criteria of Standards, since these samples are not being used for settlement purposes. - (3) For each segment and TOUS sampled, ERCOT shall determine the average Load for each hour of the study period from the Load research sample data.
-This Load-research-based profile shall then be compared to the existing chunked profile, using the comparison methods of Section 8, Load Profile Models.
-In the terminology of Section 8, the chunked profile is the existing profile, and the profile developed from the Load research sample is the proposed profile. - (4) Substantial differences between the two profiles for many of the classes studied would indicate problems with the general approach.
-Substantial similarities between the two profiles for most classes would indicate that the general method is reasonable.
+- (1) This assessment relies on a limited ERCOT Load research sample to evaluate the TOU Load Profiles developed by chunking.
+The goal is to compare two Load Profiles the existing TOU Load Profile developed by the chunking method to: - (a) The corresponding non-chunked Load Profile; and - (b) The profile for the same population of TOU Electric Service Identifiers (ESI IDs) developed from a Load research sample of that population. - (2) For purposes of this assessment, ERCOT may implement a limited Load research sample from each ERCOT TOUS and segment to be studied.
+The Sampling criteria for each Profile Type and schedule do not have to adhere to the Sampling guidelines established in Section 15.2.3, Criteria of Standards, since these samples are not being used for Settlement purposes. - (3) For each segment and TOUS sampled, ERCOT shall determine the average Load for each hour of the study period from the Load research sample data.
+This Load-research-based Profile shall then be compared to the existing chunked Load Profile, using the comparison methods in Section 8, Load Profile Models.
+Referencing the terminology in Section 8, the chunked Load Profile is the existing Load Profile, and the Load Profile developed from the Load research sample is the proposed Load Profile. - (4) Substantial differences between the two Load Profiles for many of the classes studied would indicate problems with the general approach.
+Substantial similarities between the two Load Profiles for most classes would indicate that the general method is reasonable.
 The results might also indicate that the method is adequate for some classes but not for others.

-16.1.3.3 Assessment of Chunking Method Based on Characteristics of the Time-Of-Use and Non-Time-Of-Use Populations
+16.1.3.3 Assessment of Chunking Method Based on Characteristics of the Time Of Use and Non Time Of Use Populations